YSC9999/GWOC26/README.md

 ## 📦 Project Structure (What’s Inside)

 The codebase is organized for clarity and scalability.
-Here’s a simplified view:
+All files and folders listed below are actively used or required for the website’s operation:

 ```
 gwoc26/